daniel-j-anderson-dev/chip8/readme.md

 ## How to run programs in terminal

-Execute an included Chip8 program in the terminal: `cargo test included_program -- --nocapture`.
+Execute an included Chip8 program in the terminal: `cargo test included_program`.

-Execute any Chip8 program in the terminal: `cargo test user_program -- --nocapture`. (prompts the user for a chip8 program path)
+Execute any Chip8 program in the terminal: `cargo test user_program`. (prompts the user for a chip8 program path)

 ## Included Programs
 - `pong_2`